On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Some preliminaries

 \end{definition}

-For reader's convenience, the notation of contractions is recalled as follows: \begin{definition}[Contraction] If $\Theta$ is a $(0,2)$-type spacetime tensor, $\kappa$ is a one form, $U$ and $V$ are vector fields, the contraction of $\Theta$ with respect to $U$ and $V$ is then defined as
+For reader's convenience, the notation of contractions is recalled as follows: \begin{definition} If $\Theta$ is a $(0,2)$-type spacetime tensor, $\kappa$ is a one-form, $U$ and $V$ are vector fields, the contraction of $\Theta$ with respect to $U$ and $V$ is then defined as

 and the contraction of $\kappa$ with respect to $U$ is